 Meet our project manager:

 Anna Smith is a recent graduate from the University of Michigan, where she earned her B.S. in Biopsychology, Cognition, and Neuroscience.
 At the University of Michigan, she gained experience as a research assistant in the Childhood Affective Behavior Lab and the Michigan Neurogenetics and Developmental Psychopathology Lab.
-She currently works as the project manager of Project CAPS during her gap year as she prepares to apply to clinical psychology PhD programs in the fall.
-Her main research interests lie in studying how exposure to traumatic events affects the development of children.
-Specifically, she hopes to identify factors that lead to resilient outcomes in order to better understand how to support children who are experiencing traumatic stress.
+She currently works as the project manager of Project CAPS while she applies to clinical psychology PhD programs for Fall 2019.
+Her main research interests lie in studying how risk and protective factors interact to affect the development of children.
+Specifically, she hopes to identify factors that lead to resilient outcomes in order to better understand how to support children who experience adversity, such as community violence or socioeconomic disadvantage.
 In her spare time, she enjoys reading, writing, and watching her favorite sports team (Go Blue!).

 Meet our research assistants: